PhilMele/M4Project/README.md

     STATICFILES_STORAGE = 'whitenoise.storage.CompressedManifestStaticFilesStorage'

 > [!TIP]
-> `MIME type ('text/html') is not a supported stylesheet MIME type, and strict MIME checking is enabled.`. whitenoise wasnot installed.
+> `MIME type ('text/html') is not a supported stylesheet MIME type, and strict MIME checking is enabled.`.
 Adding whitenoise corrected the error.
+See below for process to adding whitenoise.

 > [!TIP]
-> If .css file is not loading in production.
-Move `'whitenoise.middleware.WhiteNoiseMiddleware',` to the top.
+> If the `.css` file is not loading in production, move `'whitenoise.middleware.WhiteNoiseMiddleware'` to the top.
+>
+> ```python
 > MIDDLEWARE = [
 >     'django.middleware.security.SecurityMiddleware',
->        #whitenoise package : used for production to be set at the top
+>     # Whitenoise package: used for production, should be set at the top
 >     'whitenoise.middleware.WhiteNoiseMiddleware',
-    ]
+> ]
+> ```

 > [!NOTE]
 > Procfile encoding: https://stackoverflow.com/questions/19846342/unable-to-parse-procfile